Article

 Take care of your tyres

-It’s also a good idea to run pre-conditioning features while still connected to the charging station to help preserve your battery’s energy.
-As well as a comfortable interior temperature to start your journey, it won’t drain the power by using the heating function while en route.
+Second, it’s a good idea to run pre-conditioning features while still connected to the charging station to help preserve your battery’s energy.
+As well as providing a comfortable interior temperature to start your journey, it won’t drain the power by using the heating function while you’re driving.

-Regenerative braking is a feature of most EVs, where the car captures the kinetic energy from braking and uses it to recharge the battery.
-In cold weather this is particularly useful feature as it allows you to top up the battery while you're on the move, improving your range.
+If you haven’t heard of regenerative braking – or regen braking – before, here’s how it works: the car captures the kinetic energy from braking and uses it to recharge the battery.
+It’s a feature you can find in many models.
+In cold weather this is particularly useful feature as it allows you to top up the battery while you're on the move.
+This can be practical when you’re looking to extend your range.
 To make the most of regenerative braking, slow down smoothly rather than braking suddenly.
-You'll use the brakes less, reducing the risk of skidding.
-You may also find that if your battery is too cold that regenerative braking is limited but this will improve as it quickly warms up.
+(But, remember – in icy weather, rather than cold, ease off the regenerative braking altogether, to gain more control on roads.)

 Find a public charging point near you